 On the other hand, if I’m at my in-laws’ house and we’re all going to our bedrooms to sleep, I would wish them Bonne nuit.

-2. Dors bien
+2. Dors bien – Sleep well

 Meaning “sleep well,” dors bien can also be used in the imperative form with vous: Dormez bien.
 But this would probably mean you’re talking to multiple people, not that you’re addressing someone in a formal context, since, in most cases at least, this expression tends to reflect a certain tenderness and closeness.

 For example, if my baker tells me she’s been having trouble sleeping, and the boulangerie is about to close for the evening, depending on the feeling of the conversation, I might say Dormez bien as I leave.
 But mostly, it’s used with people close to you, or with someone in a vulnerable situation (someone who is in hospital, a young child, etc.).

 3. Fais de beaux rêves – Sweet dreams

 Literally, “Make beautiful dreams,” fais de beaux rêves is the French equivalent to the English expression “Sweet dreams.”